You are listening to the Sean Hannity Radio Show Podcast.

 We as a society, particularly given our history, have to take this seriously.

-And one of the ways of avoiding the politics of this and losing the moment is everybody just stepping back for a second and an understanding that uh you know the African American community is not just making this up.
+And one of the ways of avoiding the politics of this and losing the moment is everybody just stepping back for a second and understanding that the African American community is not just making this up.

-Um, and it's incumbent then on the activists to also take seriously uh the tough job the police have.
+And it's incumbent then on the activists to also take seriously the tough job that police have.

 Now, my big question is what I've been raising all week.

-Since Obama's been president, three thousand four hundred and fifty-nine people have died in his home city of Chicago.
+Since Obama's been president, 3,459 people have died in his home city of Chicago.

 He's only spoken out nine times.